Lewis-Matt/codeup-java-exercises/README.md

 - HashMap notes

 ## GroceriesApplication
+- collections
+- wrapper classes <class>: as every element in a collection is an object, <> allows us to use primitive data types as objects (e.g. <Integer>)
 - TreeMap
 - Switch
 - old code at the bottom for integrating GroceryArray and GroceryItem